IntuitDeveloper/QBOConceptsTutorial-DotNet/README.md

 All flows should work.
 The sample app supports the following flows:

 **Connect To QuickBooks** - this flow requests non-OpenID scopes.
-You will be able to make a QuickBooks API sample call (using the OAuth2 token) on the /connected landing page.
+You will be able to make a QuickBooks API different workflow calls (using the OAuth2 token) on the /connected landing page.
- This app also has calls fro CompanyInfo and a sample US company Invoice.